 The Commission may name "liaisons" to the Commission as provided in Section 2-233 of the Hillsdale City Code.
-The purpose of liaisons is to provide certain City of Hillsdale officials and quasi officials the ability to participate in discussions with the Commission, in addition to speaking in public participation, and nothing else.
 Liaisons cannot vote, introduce motions, initiate any other parliamentary action, or be counted for a quorum.
 Liaisons, if not already appointed as Commission members, are:

 - a.
-Assessing Planning department staff, and their agents and consultants. - b.
+Planning department staff, and their agents and consultants. - b.
 City Manager - c.
 City engineering, water, sewer, DPW, or similar department heads. - d.
 City Attorney